Can you share a summary of child welfare consent decrees?

 This lawsuit charged that the Connecticut Department of Children and Families (DCF) was underfunded and understaffed, child abuse complaints were not investigated, high caseloads overwhelmed social workers, and the limited supply of foster parents were underpaid and inadequately trained.
 Plaintiffs brought claims under the reasonable efforts provisions of Title IV-E, the Due Process Clause, and the “right to liberty and family integrity” protected by the First, Ninth, and Fourteenth amendments.

-The latest oversight status report was released in June 2017 and showed a decline in performance in several key areas.
-The department maintained compliance with 13 of the 22 measures during the fourth quarter of 2016 and 15 of 22 measures for the first quarter of 2017.
-Of the measures that did not meet the established standards in the two quarters, the most concerning involve the department’s investigation practice, case planning process, meeting children and families service needs, appropriate visitation with household and family members of the agency’s in-home cases, and excessive caseloads for social work staff.
+The latest oversight status report covers October 1, 2017 – March 31, 2018.
+The Court Monitor’s findings regarding the 2017 Revised Exit Plan Outcome Measures indicate that the Department maintained compliance with nine of the 14 measures during the Fourth Quarter 2017 and eight of 14 measures for the First Quarter 2018.
+According to the report, of the measures that did not meet the established standards in these two quarters, the most concerning involve the Department’s investigation practice, case planning process, meeting children and families service needs, appropriate visitation with household and family members of the agency’s in-home cases, and excessive caseloads for Social Work staff.

 District of Columbia